Clemapfel/jluna/docs/manual.md

 We've seen specialized module-, symbol- and array-proxies. `jluna` currently has a fourth kind of proxy, `jluna::Type`, which is valuable in introspection.
 While heavy overlap is present, `jluna::Type` is not a direct equivalent of `Base.Type{T}`.
 This section will introduce its many functionalities and how to best use them.

-There are three ways to construct a type proxy:
+There are multiple ways to construct a type proxy:

 ```cpp
 // get type of proxy